josemvm/jcommunity-module/README.md

 Installation
 ------------

-Current version works only with Jelix 1.6 to 1.7.
+Current version works only with Jelix 1.6.19+ and 1.7.

 See INSTALL.md or [the wiki](https://github.com/jelix/jcommunity-module/wiki/installation)